carlobeckmann2602/publication-recommender/frontend/README.md

 ### Build Frontend with Docker

-Information on building of the entire project is available in the top level README.md
+Information on building of the entire project is available in the top level README.md.

 ## Project Structure

 An understanding of the basic Next.js concepts is required to fully understand the project structure.

-The entry point/home page is page.tsx in the app folder.

-The folders in the forntend are organized as follows:
+The entry point (homepage) is represented by the page.tsx in the app folder.
+The folders in the frontend are organized as follows:

 ### Pages Folder

 All pages of the website are located in the "app" folder.
-The structure of the folders also corresponds to the website structure and the URL paths.
+The structure of the folders also corresponds to the website structure and the URL paths (file-based routing).

 ### Components Folder

-Individual components which are used on different pages are located in the "components" folder.
+Individual components used on different pages are located in the "components" folder.
+The sub-folder "components/ui" contains all the installed [Shadcn/ui](https://ui.shadcn.com/) components in auto-generated files.
+Therefore, these files should be modified with care.
+Newly installed [Shadcn/ui](https://ui.shadcn.com/) components (see the installation instructions in the documentation for each [Shadcn/ui](https://ui.shadcn.com/) component) are automatically added to this subdirectory.

 ### GraphQL Folder